Short answer: we use the same normalization methods as nSolver.

 How does ROSALIND calculate differential expression for my data?

-Differential gene expression analysis in ROSALIND is currently run with one of the two methods defined by NanoString and available in nSolver Advanced Analysis, the “Optimal” method.
-To maintain consistency with nSolver Advanced Analysis default settings that have been utilized for many years, we are converting the default in ROSALIND to the “Fast” method.
+Differential gene expression analysis in ROSALIND is currently run with one of the two methods defined by NanoString and available in nSolver Advanced Analysis (1.
+"Fast" method or 2.
+“Optimal” method).
+To maintain consistency with nSolver Advanced Analysis default settings that have been utilized for many years, we have converted the default in ROSALIND to the “Fast” method.

 The Optimal method for calculating differential expression was initially designed to manage special cases for low count data using an additional component in the model to estimate noise dispersion.
 After extensive use, Fast has been demonstrated to successfully analysis of wide array of datasets, including low count data, and has been adopted as the default and more widely used method.
 With this history of use, we have concluded that the estimation of noise dispersion in the optimal method is an unnecessary addition for analysis of low count data.